Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Related Work

 It is noted that multi-agent learning algorithms for game-theoretic solutions in wireless networks have been an active topic.
 Specifically, stochastic learning automata \cite{Sastry94} based algorithms for wireless communications can be found in the literature, e.g., distributed channel selection for opportunistic spectrum access \cite{dynamic_selection1,dynamic_selection3}, distributed power control \cite{SLA}, precoding selection for MIMO systems \cite{SLA2}, spectrum management \cite{Q_learning_AAMAS10} and cooperative coordination design \cite{Q_learning_JSAC13} for cognitive radio networks.
 Furthermore, Q-learning based dynamic spectrum access was reported in \cite{Li_EURASIP10, Li09,Li10}, various combined fully distributed payoff and strategy-reinforcement learning algorithms for 4G heterogeneous networks were studied in \cite{Learning_Cost}, a trial-and-error learning approach for self-organization in decentralized networks was studied in \cite{trial_learning}, and several variations of logit-learning algorithms were studied in \cite{static_selection5,static_selection6}.
-In methodology, all of the above mentioned algorithms are originally designed for maximizing the expectation and hence can not be applied in this work.
+In methodology, all of the above mentioned algorithms are originally designed for maximizing the expectation and hence can not be applied.
 We consider a new optimization metric that takes into account not only the expectation but also other high-order moments.
-It leads to new challenges in analyzing the game properties as well as designing the learning procedure.
-However, it should be pointed out that risk-sensitive game \cite{Learning_book} admits the same utility function with that in this paper, which implies it also considers both expectation and other high-order statistic.
-The key differences in this paper are: (i) the effective capacity has physical meaning for wireless communications, (ii) we show that the dynamic spectrum access game with effective capacity optimization is an ordinal potential game, and prove the convergence of the proposed multi-agent learning algorithm.